By Cy Warman in 1906

-The detective released his hold on his captive, and the man sank limp in the corner seat.
+The detective released his hold on his captive, and the man sank limply in the corner seat.

-The company’s surgeon, who happened to be on the car, came over and examined the prisoner.
+The company’s surgeon, who was on the car, came over and examined the prisoner.
 The man had collapsed completely.

 When the doctor had revived the handcuffed passenger and got him to sit up and speak, the porter, wild-eyed, burst in and shouted: “De bridge is gone.”

 A death-like hush held the occupants of the car.

 “De hangin’ bridge is sho’ gone,” repeated the panting porter, “an’ de engine, wi’ McNally in de cab’s crouchin’ on de bank, like a black cat on a well-cu’b.
 De watah’s roahin’ in de deep gorge, and if she drap she gwine drag — ”

 The doctor clapped his hand over the frightened darky’s mouth, and the detective butted him out to the smoking room.

 The conductor explained that the porter was crazy, and so averted a panic.

 The detective came back and faced the doctor.
 “Take off the irons,” said the surgeon, and the detective unlocked the handcuffs.